 those who speak to me / die zu mir sprechen

-A psychological thriller about schizophrenia: Wendy hears voices in her head that reveal terrible secrets about her own family.
+A psychological drama about schizophrenia: Wendy hears voices in her head that reveal terrible secrets about her own family.

 After a long stay in a clinic, she is currently taking medication to cope with her mental illness.
 But now it’s time for her to return back to her normal life: Her father thinks it would be a good idea to spend a few quiet weeks with her grandmother on the countryside.